KCWE: Switch to UPN

 KCWB had been on the air less than a year when Sinclair Broadcast Group, owner of Kansas City UPN affiliate KSMO-TV (channel 62), signed a long-term affiliation agreement with Time Warner in July 1997, under which the group committed five of its UPN-affiliated stations to The WB in 1998, with a sixth independent station to join in 1999.
 KSMO-TV was not among the defecting stations and was one of six Sinclair-controlled outlets that would remain with UPN; however, the high-profile move by Sinclair to move five stations from UPN to The WB, its direct competitor, led to a legal dispute between the companies.
 UPN sued Sinclair, alleging it had breached its affiliation contract by exiting it early.
 At the end of December, Sinclair announced that KSMO would exit the network when its affiliation agreement ended on January 16, 1998; even as reports surfaced of renewed talks between Sinclair and UPN, KSMO became independent.
 UPN was left without a Kansas City affiliate for more than a month, but by late February, all signs pointed to KCWB taking on the UPN affiliation as KSMO negotiated with The WB.
 KCWB beat out KMCI-TV (channel 38) for the UPN affiliation, setting up a switch on March 30, 1998; Kids' WB did not immediately move from channel 29 because of a pre-existing commitment by channel 62 to air Fox Kids, with those blocks instead swapping stations later in the year.
 To reflect the change of affiliation, KCWB changed its call sign to KCWE.

 Liepold and Thomas B. Jones sold their stock in KCWE to Sonia and David Salzman in 1999.
-The station's relationship with the Royals ended after the 2002 season ahead of the team starting the Royals Sports Television Network and sublicensing games to KMCI-TV in 2003; the team's poor on-field performance had caused ratings to decline.
+The station's relationship with the Royals ended after the 2002 season, ahead of the team starting the Royals Sports Television Network and sublicensing games to KMCI-TV in 2003; the team's poor on-field performance had caused ratings to decline.
 Hearst-Argyle Television continued to operate KCWE for its original ownership, which agreed to sell it to Hearst-Argyle in 2005 for $10.96 million.
 The transaction received FCC approval on August 15, 2006.
 This created Kansas City's third outright duopoly alongside KSHB–KMCI and KCTV–KSMO.

 CW affiliation

 On January 24, 2006, The WB and UPN announced their merger into The CW, effective that September.
 KCWE beat out KMCI and KSMO, the latter of which decided the new network would not fit its business plan, and agreed to affiliate with The CW in early March.

 In 2007, KMBC and KCWE moved from the downtown studios into a 53,000 sqft facility at the Winchester Business Center (located at 6455 Winchester Avenue, near Swope Park) in southeastern Kansas City, Missouri.
 The facility, five years in the planning and under construction since 2005, enabled the KMBC–KCWE operation to operate more efficiently.
-Prior to the relocation, offices spilled out from the Lyric into an annex across the street.
+Prior to the relocation, offices spilled out from the Lyric Theatre into an annex across the street.